-Project leader at the university is cyber-security specialist Dr Ben Rubinstein, with other researchers bringing expertise from information systems, computer science, electrical engineering, business and economics.
+Project leader at the university is cyber-security specialist Assoc Prof Ben Rubinstein, with other researchers bringing expertise from information systems, computer science, electrical engineering, business and economics.

 The initiative won seed funding in 2015 from the Melbourne Networked Society Institute to create a proof of concept for a threat-mapping and decision-response tool for network managers.
 The project team is already developing a prototype with Whispir, a Melbourne-based commercial messaging service provider.